joeyudongs/NMR-Photo/README.md

 # NMR-Photo
 NMR-Photo is an Android app that queries and displays the Mars photos from NASA Mars Curiosity Rover.
+You can browse Mars with NASA.

 # Libraries and technologies used
 - Language: Kotlin